 Industry risk along with operational risk and management & organizational profile of a specific company determines mainly the business risk of an entity.
-The business risk of a company to a large extent of financial risk it can afford by affecting the level and predictability of cash flows that the companies operating in that industry are likely to generate.
-Higher and predictable cash flow streams will lower the business risk.
+The business risk of a company to a large extent is dependent on financial performance over the years and the premium pricing power the insurance company enjoys in the market.